KidCrippler/singwithalon/platform/SPEC.md

   - **Note**: Group = unique combination of requester name AND session ID.
 Same person with different names creates separate groups.
 - **Queue Management**:
   - "Truncate Queue" button at top to clear entire queue (with confirmation)
+  - Truncating the queue also clears the current song (returns to splash screen)
 - **Behavior on "Present"**:
   - Song goes to "Playing Now" immediately
   - Queue entry marked as "played" (grayed, moves to bottom of its group)